Jeongjong, 10th monarch of Goryeo

 Jeongjong was greatly concerned with national defense, and began constructing fortresses along the northern border in the first year of his reign.
-In 1037, the country suffered an invasion from the northern Khitan tribes.
+In 1037, Goryeo was invaded by the Liao dynasty.
 In 1044, the Cheolli Jangseong was completed, an enormous wall across northern Korea.
 Jeongjong also concerned himself with the material support of the army, distributing state land to indigent soldiers in 1036.

 Just before his death in 1046, Jeongjong established primogeniture as national law.